The Complete Guide to Royal Portrush

 In 1895, the Prince of Wales and future King Edward VII granted his patronage and the club was renamed the Royal Portrush Golf Club.

-After leaving his mark on places like Muirfield and Pine Valley, architect Harry Colt was commissioned in 1929 to design a pair of new courses for Royal Portrush: the Dunluce Links and the Valley Links.
+After leaving his mark on places like Muirfield and Pine Valley, architect Harry Colt was commissioned to design a pair of new courses for Royal Portrush: the Dunluce Links and the Valley Links.

-The Dunluce Links quickly gained notoriety and hosted The Open Championship in 1951.
-The first time the tournament was held outside of Britain.
+The Dunluce Links quickly gained notoriety and hosted The Open Championship in 1951—the first time the tournament was held outside of Britain.

 5th Hole – White Rocks